-The Foundation has a 401(k) employee savings plan available to all employees who work over one thousand hours per year.
+The Foundation has a 401(k) employee savings plan available to all employees who are at least 21 years old and have completed three months of service with the Foundation.
 The Foundation matches up to 4% of employee compensation.
-Foundation contributions to the plan were \$199,948 and \$133,259 for the years ended December 31, 2021 and 2020, respectively, and are included within compensation expense in management and general expenses and fundraising expenses on the statement of functional expenses.
-The Foundation has a deferred-compensation plan eligible to a select group of individuals, where the participants become fully vested on December 31, 2023, if the participant remains continuously employed by the Foundation on a full-time basis through that date.
-The maximum potential payout is approximately \$710,000.
+Foundation contributions to the plan were \$304,227 and \$199,948 for the years ended December 31, 2022 and 2021, respectively, and are included within compensation expense in management and general expenses and fundraising expenses on the statement of functional expenses.
+The Foundation has a deferred compensation plan eligible to a select group of individuals, where the participants become fully vested on December 31, 2023, if the participant remains continuously employed by the Foundation on a full-time basis through that date.
+The maximum potential payout is approximately \$588,860.